Mark Geier

 Geier's scientific work has also been criticized; when the Institute of Medicine reviewed vaccine safety in 2004, it dismissed Geier's work as seriously flawed, "uninterpretable", and marred by incorrect use of scientific terms.
-In 2003, the American Academy of Pediatrics criticized one of Geier's studies, which claimed a link between vaccines and autism, as containing "numerous conceptual and scientific flaws, omissions of fact, inaccuracies, and misstatements."
+In 2003, the American Academy of Pediatrics criticized one of Geier's studies, which claimed a link between vaccines and autism, as containing "numerous conceptual and scientific flaws, omissions of fact, inaccuracies, and misstatements".
 In January 2007, a paper by the Geiers was retracted by the journal Autoimmunity Reviews.
-New Scientist reported that the supposed institutional review board (IRB) that Geier claimed approved his experiments with autistic children was located at Geier's business address and included Geier, his son and wife, a business partner of Geier's, and a plaintiff's lawyer involved in vaccine litigation.
+New Scientist reported that the supposed institutional review board (IRB) that Geier claimed approved his experiments with autistic children was located at Geier's business address and included Geier, his son David and wife, a business partner of Geier's, and a plaintiff's lawyer involved in vaccine litigation.
 The Maryland State Board of Physicians referred to it as a "sham IRB" that did not meet the requirements of state or federal law.

 Career

 Geier worked at the Laboratory of General and Comparative Biochemistry, National Institutes of Health in the 1970s and 1980s as a student researcher (1969–1970), research geneticist (1971–1973), staff fellow (1973–1974), on the professional staff (1974–1978), and as a guest worker (1980–1982).
-He has been examining vaccine safety issues since then.
-He is a Fellow of the American College of Medical Genetics.
+He then examined vaccine safety issues, with scientists, scientific institutions, and judges criticizing this body of work as "tainted by faulty methodology".

-He is currently a self-employed geneticist and along with his son David, he operates several organizations from his private address in Maryland, including the Institute for Chronic Illness and the Genetic Centers of America.
-As a professional witness he has testified in more than 90 vaccine cases, in support of the view that there is a clear link between thiomersal and autism.
-His credibility as an expert witness has been criticized during many proceedings before the Special Masters.
+At the time of his death he was a self-employed geneticist and, along with his son David, he operated several organizations from his private address in Maryland, including the Institute for Chronic Illness and the Genetic Centers of America.
+As a professional witness he testified in more than 90 vaccine cases, in support of the view that there is a clear link between thiomersal and autism.
+His credibility as an expert witness was criticized during many proceedings before the Special Masters.
 In a 2010 decision, the presiding legal authority wrote, "In summary, I conclude that all of the Geier epidemiologic studies are not reliable, and cannot be accorded any weight."

 Controversies

-Geier and his son have published several speculative articles about a possible link between autism spectrum disorders and vaccines that contain thimerosal, generating some controversy.
+Mark and David Geier published several speculative articles about a possible link between autism spectrum disorders and vaccines that contain thimerosal, generating some controversy.
 The American Academy of Pediatrics dispute the conclusion of the Geiers' paper claiming a correlation between thimerosal and autism, and criticized it for "numerous conceptual and scientific flaws, omissions of fact, inaccuracies, and misstatements".